ramnathv/user2014-idocs-slides/README.md

 ## Interactive Documents with R

-This repository consists of slides for my tutorial on Interactive Documents with R at UseR2014
+This repository consists of slides for my tutorial on Interactive Documents with R at UseR2014.
+Please download the repo as a zip file using the links in the sidebar.

 ## Installation